conradbkay/poker-utils/README.md

 # rfphe

-A fast but pure JS library for evaluating poker hands
+really fast poker hand evaluation.
+100% TypeScript

-- hand strength evaluation
+- NLHE and 4-6 card Omaha strength evaluation
-- fast isomorphism
+- fast isomorphism and weighted isomorphic runouts
-- calculate equity of each combo in a range vs a specified range via `combosVsRangeAhead`
+- fast board/cards sort via sorting networks
+- advanced poker theory math like `alpha`, `bluffEv`, and `catchEV`
+- range operations (`combosVsRangeEquity`)
-- generate a hash of every flop combo's equity vs a specified range
+- easily generate and access from a hash of every combo on every unique flop
 - site-specific rake information
-- 4-6 card Omaha evaluation

 Returned percentages are always between 0 and 1

-deck is 1-indexed ascending from 2 to 'a' (Ace) alphabetic suit tie-break (cdhs)
+deck is 1-indexed ascending from 2 to 'a' (Ace) alphabetic suit tie-break (c,d,h,s)

+"ahead" methods don't look at each runout like the corresponding "equity" methods do

 ## Benchmarks